falnatsheh/wthr/README.md

 ## How to Install

-Go to [wthr.feras.us](http://wthr.feras.us) on your Firefox OS browser and the install dialog will appear.
+~~Go to [wthr.feras.us](http://wthr.feras.us) on your Firefox OS browser and the install dialog will appear.~~

+The website is sunsited :city_sunset: for now, untill Firefox Phone takes over the world :crystal_ball:.